barkin-yilgor/Corporate-Financial-Performance-Sustainability-Metrics/README.md

 Evaluation metrics:
 - R²
 - RMSE
-- Feature importance (to identify which ESG dimensions matter most)
+- Feature importance (to identify which predictors matter most for ProfitMargin)

 ---